 This gazebo offers ample space and the sturdy design when properly maintained will last 20 years or more.

 Rectangle wooden gazebos aren’t limited to your home.
 These permanent structures work well at your family’s camping area.

 This larger design can house bigger groups and offers space for several different seating areas.
 The open design and large space to gather will give loved ones plenty of room to move without bumping into one another.

 The wood enhances the traditional camp feel.
 Add a screen you’re able to keep mosquitos, flies, and yellowjackets away.
 Consider adding a picnic table or poly furniture inside to enjoy a hearty family meal near a barbecue pit.
 The pressure treated shelter offers a shady spot to sit and relax.
 Enjoy the smells and sounds of an impromptu summer storm from the safety of this sturdy piece of architecture.

 Vinyl Rectangle Gazebo

 The clean lines of this gazebo look classic when poolside.
 Swim during the day and rest under the sturdy roof for a bit of shade when you grow tired.
 Rectangle gazebos afford maximum space and can easily fit a hot tub.
 The hard top withstands heavy snows which means you can enjoy your jacuzzi all year long.

 Larger rectangular gazebos create a backyard retreat.
 With the right architect you can even have a pool built around a gazebo.
 You could even perch your gazebo higher than your pool for an expansive view.

-Whether you choose a vinyl rectangle, rectangle wood, wood, or vinyl gazebo, each is handcrafted by Amish artisans in Lancaster County and offers enjoyment for a lifetime.
+No matter which of the four different styles of gazebos you choose, each is handcrafted by Amish artisans in Lancaster County and offers enjoyment for a lifetime.